Persons with Disabilities’ Leadership and Digital Inclusion: G3ict’s Position and Strategic Approach

 Capacity Building and Advocacy Director, G3ict

-The recognition of persons with disabilities’ right to leadership reflects a central principle for the global disability community.
-For disability right advocates, leadership entails ensuring that persons with disabilities should be granted the opportunity of participation in dialogues and decision-making around everything related to their issues “nothing about us without us;” and representation in all relevant proceedings on all levels “local, national, regional, and global.”
+The recognition of persons with disabilities’ right to leadership reflects a central principle within the global disability community.
+For disability rights advocates, leadership entails ensuring that persons with disabilities are granted the opportunity to participate in dialogues and decision-making processes concerning their issues, “nothing about us without us.”
+Additionally, it involves guaranteeing their representation in all relevant proceedings on all levels “local, national, regional, and global.”

-This right to leadership has been a key demand by the global disability movement since the recognition of the World Decade on Disability (1983 – 1993).
-It became further realized during the negotiations towards the adoption of the International Convention on the Rights of Persons with Disabilities (CRPD)by the United Nations General Assembly on December 12th, 2006.
-Moreover, the recognition of this right to leadership Has been particularly realized through articles 4.3[1], 32.1[2]and 33.3[3] of the convention.
-Recognizing that the leadership role of persons with disabilities and their organizations is a matter of human rights has benefited opportunities of leveraging the fulfillment of the remaining CRPD articles i.e., the rights of persons with disabilities at all sectors and levels.
+The right to leadership has been a key demand of the global disability movement since the recognition of the World Decade on Disability (1983 – 1993).
+This demand was further solidified during the negotiations leading to the adoption of the Convention on the Rights of Persons with Disabilities (CRPD) by the United Nations General Assembly on December 12th, 2006.
+Moreover, the right to leadership is explicitly recognized through articles 4.3[1], 32.1[2]and 33.3[3] of the Convention.
+Acknowledging that the leadership role of persons with disabilities and their organizations is a matter of human rights has significantly advanced the fulfillment of the remaining CRPD articles i.e., the rights of persons with disabilities at all sectors and levels.

-Promoting the disposition of the CRPD on digital inclusion of persons with disabilities is G3ict’s Central mandate since its inception in 2006.
+Promoting and implementing the disposition of the CRPD on digital inclusion for persons with disabilities is G3ict’s mission since its inception in 2006.
 As a digital inclusion advocacy organization, and in addition to its many other professional and advisory service programs, G3ict has shown a strong commitment to enhancing and leveraging opportunities of leadership for persons with disabilities in the field of digital inclusion.
-This commitment has been realized through-out programs, such as G3ict CRPD ICT Accessibility Progress Reports (between the years 2012 and2018), which have been later developed to form the worldwide recognized data collection tool of the Digital Accessibility Right Evaluation (DARE) Index.
-Motivated by its high recognition of leadership of persons with disabilities and their organizations, G3ict made sure that the DARE Index must take place in partnership with two major international organizations of Persons with disabilities through the launching of the Decennial Call for Action on Digital Inclusion in 2016 to promoting digital inclusion of persons with disabilities in partnership with Disabled People’s International (DPI) and the International Disability Alliance (IDA).
+This commitment has been realized throughout programs, such as the G3ict CRPD ICT Accessibility Progress Reports (between the years 2012 and 2018), which have been later developed to form the worldwide recognized data collection tool Digital Accessibility Rights Evaluation (DARE) Index.
+Motivated by its high recognition of leadership of persons with disabilities and their organizations, G3ict ensured that the DARE Index would be developed in partnership with two major international organizations of persons with disabilities through the launching of the Decennial Call for Action on Digital Inclusion in 2016 aimed at promoting digital inclusion of persons with disabilities in collaboration with Disabled People’s International (DPI) and the International Disability Alliance (IDA).

-Among the many issues addressed by the DARE index [4] is twenty questions, digital inclusion, and leadership of persons with disabilities is a key issue that has been addressed to evaluate governments’ level of commitment for fulfilling the rights of persons with disabilities considering the CRPD.
-According to G3ict, leadership, as far as issues of digital inclusion are concerned, aught to be reflected through the participation of persons with disabilities in decision-making and representation at national disability councils and national technology entities[5].
+According to G3ict, leadership, as far as issues of digital inclusion are concerned, ought to be reflected through the participation of persons with disabilities in decision-making and representation at national disability councils and national technology entities[5].
 These two types of national bodies, for G3ict, are essential national policy and program development platforms for persons with disabilities to express their voices for promoting issues of digital inclusion and ICT accessibility.
-Both quantitative and qualitative data collected for the recent Dare Index in 2020 reflects an exceptionally low percentage of the inclusion of persons with disabilities in decision-making around national technology policies and programs.
+Both quantitative and qualitative data collected for the recent DARE Index in 2020 reflects an exceptionally low percentage of inclusion of persons with disabilities in decision-making related to national technology policies and programs.

-Throughout its engagement with and observation of the overall context of digital inclusion of persons with disabilities, G3ict came to recognize that many factors sit behind lack of substantial leadership opportunities of persons with disabilities in this field.
+Through its engagement with and observation of the overall context of digital inclusion of persons with disabilities, G3ict came to recognize that many factors sit behind the lack of substantial leadership opportunities of persons with disabilities in this field.
 Whether it is:

 - The lack of education programs on digital inclusion,

-- The week digital inclusion policies and infrastructure, particularly in developing countries and remote areas,
+- The weak digital inclusion policies and infrastructure, particularly in developing countries and remote areas,

 - The expensive and unaffordable assistive technologies and digital accessibility related software,